ramSeraph/google_buildings_india/README.md

 https://indianopenmaps.fly.dev/google-buildings/{z}/{x}/{y}.pbf
 ```

+The data can be viewed online at https://indianopenmaps.fly.dev/google-buildings/view

 Steps to reproduce what was done to get data in the current format are documented in `steps.sh`

 Sample working deployment is in the `infra` folder.
 But the current deployment is at [indianopenmaps](https://github.com/ramSeraph/indianopenmaps)